Joseph Bamina: Political career

 The Monrovia faction recognized the People's Republic of China in 1964, contrary to the desires of the Mwami.
-In January 1965, the Mwami tapped Pierre Ngendandumwe, a Hutu, to form a new government as Prime Minister, in part because of his stance against Chinese and communist influence in the country.
+In January 1965, the Mwami tapped Pierre Ngendandumwe, a Hutu, to form a new government as prime minister, in part because of his stance against Chinese and communist influence in the country.
 Surprised by this development, the Casablanca leaders conspired with Rwandan refugees and assassinated Ngendandumwe a few days later.
 The government arrested several Rwandans as well as leading figures of the Casablanca group, but none were ever convicted for the murder.
 On 24 January Bamina was made Prime Minister as a compromise between the Casablanca and Monrovia factions.
-In attempt to move past the political acrimony, the Mwami dissolved the National Assembly and called for new elections.
+He would hold that position until 30 September 1965.
+In an attempt to move past the political acrimony, the Mwami dissolved the National Assembly and called for new elections.
 Bamina met with his ministers for the first time on 26 January to commemorate Ngendandumwe and decide upon a new policy for his government.
-As Prime Minister, Bamina cut off relations with communist China on 30 January and ordered the Chinese diplomatic staff out of the country, with government troops surrounding the Chinese embassy.
+As prime minister, Bamina cut off relations with communist China on 30 January and ordered the Chinese diplomatic staff out of the country, with government troops surrounding the Chinese embassy.

 Bamina's government was dismissed on 30 March so that its members could participate in the elections.
 In the May 1965 contests, 23 of the 33 seats in the Assembly were won by Hutus, and 10 of these were won by politicians from the Hutu-interest aligned Party of the People (PP).
 UPRONA won a majority 21 seats, but by then the party had lost cohesion and was overtaken by factionalism, with a cross-party Hutu caucus growing in strength.
 Bamina was elected to the newly-established Senate.

-Bamina was elected President of the Senate on 4 September.
+He was elected President of the Senate on 4 September.

+Attempted coup and death

 After the Mwami overruled the senate's selection of a Hutu as prime minister and instead appointed a Tutsi Hutu officers in the army staged a coup attempt on 18 October, attacking the Mwami's palace and wounding the prime minister before being defeated.
 Martial law was declared and the army and police began arresting suspected dissidents, including Bamina.
-He was executed on 15 December in Muramvya Province.
+He was executed on 15 December 1965 in Muramvya Province.